Friday, August 28, 2009

 and d.) water your plants or garden!

-Now, those popsicles!
 Sure, I keep them around for treats for my grandchildren, but DH and I like them for a cold treat, too.
 And the ones I make are low in calories, fat, and even sugar.
-I don't have any of those fancy, flat Popsicle molds (UPDATE Aug 3 2011-- I do now!
-Great Canadian Superstore has some at a very reasonable price.)-- I like the small ones you can buy in a large supermarket just because they ARE small.
-These small molds make a popsicle that's only around 50 cool calories and about 1 WW point!
+I don't have any of those fancy, flat Popsicle molds.
+I like the small ones you can buy in a large supermarket just because they ARE small.
+These small molds make a popsicle that's only around 50 cool calories and about 1 WW point.

 Here are two of our favorite popsicle recipes, and I'll share some more of our favorites in the weeks to come.